MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Queries.md

 ## Using Queries
  The following examples show how you can use queries in your [!INCLUDE[navnow](includes/navnow_md.md)] application.

 -   Creating charts that are based on a query instead of a table.
-For more information, see [How to: Create Generic Charts](How-to--Create-Generic-Charts.md) in the Application Help for [!INCLUDE[navnowlong](includes/navnowlong_md.md)].

 -   Saving a query as an .xml or .csv file.
 You can use the [SAVEASXML Function](SAVEASXML-Function.md) to create an .xml file that contains the resulting dataset of a query.
 You can use the .xml file to integrate with external applications.